 When it comes to wallet security, Crypto.com’s DeFi wallet hosts all the measures one would expect from a modern, non-custodial digital wallet.
 Existing wallets can be easily imported via their 12-24 word seed phrase, while 2FA can be turned on for accessing the Crypto.com wallet to mitigate against fraudulent account access.
 The wallet’s private keys are stored on whichever device the app/software is installed on, using Secure Enclave to ensure their safety and ultimately protect stored funds.

 Overall, the Crypto.com DeFi wallet does a lot of things right.
 It has excellent integration with various features, exchanges, and third-party applications to make it useful to higher-level DeFi users.
-At the same time, it is easy to set up, seamless to navigate and simplifies certain concepts (such as DeFi earning) that should appeal to beginners.
+At the same time, it is easy to set up, seamless to navigate and simplifies certain concepts (such as DeFi earning) that should appeal to the general public.

 Read our full Crypto.com review.